abe157/RPi_Lvl1_Weather_Tracker/README.md

 sudo apt-get install python-imaging-tk
 ```

+## API Weather Service
+### Register
+First thing is to create a new [Dark Sky API](darksky.net/dev/account) account where your program will be pulling weather information from

 ### Add your api token
-Make sure vim is installed on your system: `sudo apt-get install vim`
-Use `vim` to edit you file
+Use your favorite editor to edit `WeatherTracker.py` but by default, most systems have `nano` editor.
+Use your editor to edit the file

 ```
-vim smartmirror.py
+nano WeatherTracker.py
 ```

 replace `weather_api_token` with the token you got from forecast.io